majad00/ex5601_openwrt_loader/README.md

 # OpenWrt Installer for Zyxel EX5601-T0
+## Work on Generic ACDZ and most ISP specific ACEA Firmwares

 **This tool install OpenWrt on the Zyxel EX5601 / T56 without UART connection.**
 The installation works from the SSH on OEM firmware, all you need is a single tar file and a script loaded into the /tmp directory.